destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react-native/basics.md

 - Is able to write simple snap tests
 - Is able to write simple integration test
 - Is able to write test that checks redux

+**Custom Fonts**

+- Is able to add custom font into project and use it

 ---